Drone Operator Services

 Fully Licensed

-Inspectie Leefomgeving en Transport (ILT / Human Environment and Transport Inspectorate) certified operators with all required permits and insurance for commercial aerial filming in Netherlands.
+Inspectie Leefomgeving en Transport (ILT / Human Environment and Transport Inspectorate) certified operators with all needed permits and insurance for commercial aerial filming in Netherlands.

 Regulation Experts

-Deep knowledge of Dutch airspace rules including the 120m altitude limit, no-fly zones near Schiphol and regional airports (CTR zones), and permit lead times of 10+ business days for specific category operations.
+Deep knowledge of Dutch airspace rules including the 120m altitude limit, no-fly zones near Schiphol and regional airports (CTR zones), and permit lead times of 10+ business days for specific type operations.

 Safety First

-Rigorous safety protocols and risk assessment procedures meeting Inspectie Leefomgeving en Transport (ILT / Human Environment and Transport Inspectorate) standards for every shoot location.
+Tight safety protocols and risk assessment procedures meeting Inspectie Leefomgeving en Transport (ILT / Human Environment and Transport Inspectorate) standards for each shoot location.

 Netherlands Expertise

-Intimate knowledge of Dutch airspace regulations, iconic filming locations across Amsterdam and Rotterdam, and local permit processes.
+Intimate knowledge of Dutch airspace rules, iconic filming locations across Amsterdam and Rotterdam, and local permit processes.

 Frequently Asked Questions